P7h/StormTweetsSentimentD3Viz/README.md

 To build and run this topology, you must use Java 1.7 or above, preferably JDK 8.0.

 ### Local Mode:

-* All the required frameworks and libraries are downloaded by Maven as required.
+* All the required frameworks and libraries are downloaded by Maven as required.<br>
 * Local mode can also be run on Windows environment without installing any specific software or framework as such. *Note*: Please be sure to clear your temp folder as it adds lot of temporary files in every run.<br>
-* In local mode, this application can be run from command line by invoking:<br>
+* In local mode, this application can be run from command line by invoking:

-    mvn clean compile exec:java -Dexec.classpathScope=compile -Dexec.mainClass=org.p7h.storm.sentimentanalysis.topology.SentimentAnalysisTopology
+> mvn clean compile exec:java -Dexec.classpathScope=compile -Dexec.mainClass=org.p7h.storm.sentimentanalysis.topology.SentimentAnalysisTopology

 or

-    mvn clean compile package && java -jar target/storm-sentiment-viz-0.1-jar-with-dependencies.jar
+> mvn clean compile package && java -jar target/storm-sentiment-viz-0.1-jar-with-dependencies.jar

 * Start Python SimpleHTTPServer in the [`web`](web) folder of this code repo.

-    python -m SimpleHTTPServer
+> python -m SimpleHTTPServer

-* For D3 Choropleth Map visualization, launch a browser [preferably Google Chrome] and point to [`index.html`](http://localhost:8000)
+* For D3 Choropleth Map visualization, launch a browser [preferably Google Chrome] and point to [`index.html`](http://localhost:8000)<br>
 	* Click on "Start Viz" button to trigger the D3 Choropleth Map visualization.<br>
 	* You can stop the visualization anytime by clicking on "Stop Viz" button.<br>
 * This Map updates as and when a tweet is analyzed by Storm and displays in real-time, visualization of the sentiment value of each of the State of United States of America.<br>
 * For Highcharts visualization, launch a browser [preferably Google Chrome] and point to [`US__HighchartsViz.html`](http://localhost:8000/US__HighchartsViz.html)
 	* Click on "Start Viz" button to trigger the Highcharts visualization.<br>
 	* You can stop the visualization as well by clicking on "Stop Viz" button.<br>